Donald And Melania Trump Are ‘Really Looking Forward’ To Meeting Queen Elizabeth Next Week, Says Ambassador

-Donald and Melania Trump are “really looking forward” to meeting Queen Elizabeth II when the two make a visit to the United Kingdom next week, according to U.S. Ambassador Robert ‘Woody’ Johnson.
+Donald and Melania Trump are “really looking forward” to meeting Queen Elizabeth II when the two visit the United Kingdom next week, according to U.S. Ambassador Robert “Woody” Johnson.

 As People reports, Johnson talked up the president and First Lady’s upcoming visit to the U.K., which will include a visit with the Monarch, who serves as the nation’s ceremonial head of state.